Government Shutdown: Will U.S. See Repeat Of 2013?

 — Mgo (@MgoDefend) April 9, 2017

-With the mid-term elections already in sight, Republicans, who have only a slim majority in the Senate, will be forced to walk a tight rope, as they balance working with their Democratic counterparts and attempting to remain faithful to the constituents who placed them in office.
+With the mid-term elections already in sight, Republicans, who have only a slim majority in the Senate, will be forced to walk a tightrope as they balance working with their Democratic counterparts and attempting to remain faithful to the constituents who placed them in office.
 For the Democrats, the 60-vote majority to pass a spending bill and avoid a government shutdown gives them leverage to compel the Republicans to work with them.

 As one party tries to rebuild following November’s disappointing loss and the other party works to heal major fractures, both in Congress and inside the White House, any missteps over the next few weeks could lead to disaster in 2018.